-Unless you’ve been hiding under a rock, which is more plausible than it might usually be, you’ve probably seen that American’s won’t be welcomed in Europe this summer.
-The European Union issued a list of countries where travel will once again be possible, and the USA was noticeably absent.
-Travel with the blue passport just isn’t what it once was…
+Unless you’ve been hiding under a rock, which is more plausible than it might usually be, you’ve probably seen that American’s won’t be welcomed in Europe any time soon.
+The European Union issued a list of countries where travel will once again be possible, and the USA is still noticeably absent.
+Travel with the blue passport just isn’t what it used to be…

-But that doesn’t necessarily mean an American can’t set foot on the European continent, nearby areas, The Caribbean or even Asia this summer.
+But that doesn’t necessarily mean an American traveler can’t set foot on the European continent, nearby areas, The Caribbean, Africa or even Asia this summer.
 In fact, more than handful of countries are still theoretically possible for Americans this summer, albeit not without some rules.

 Hot tip: all the information below is accurate as of the time of writing, but if you’re planning a trip, don’t miss out on the best ways to check current, updated travel information and requirements.

 Ireland offers a nearly identical setup to the UK, where Americans are welcome to join the fun, but only after 14 days of strictly enforced quarantine.
 In other words, the Emerald Isles are all yours to explore, dine, pub and enjoy in full, but only after 14 days of steadfast lockdown in quarantine.

 Full details on entry requirements can be found on the US Embassy website, and note little details like passenger locator forms, no need for a recent covid-19 test and other measures.

 Colombia is opening to international visitors once again on September 21st, and unlike many country reopening announcements, Americans are first up!